Helpful Land Loan Information

 The Good, Bad and the Ugly

 Providing as many details as possible early in the process can be vital.
 In cases of past delinquencies and foreclosures, be truthful.
 Most lenders say that lying or withholding information is one of the most detrimental things an applicant can do.
 Issues can often be dealt with, so keeping the loan officer informed from the very beginning can save critical time.
 This also applies when providing a thorough description of the land being offered as security.
+And no matter what, do not make any major purchases while you are in the process of financing a property!!

 Know Your Down Payment and Closing Cost